ceifa/steamworks.js/README.md

 ## Why

-I used [greenworks](https://github.com/greenheartgames/greenworks) for a long time, but I gave up for the following reasons.
+I used [greenworks](https://github.com/greenheartgames/greenworks) for a long time and it's great, but I gave up for the following reasons.

 * It's not being maintained anymore.
 * It's not up to date.